Best Mini SUVs for Towing Pontoon Boats

 If you don't have kids to worry about and just want a small SUV for towing a toon, then the Xterra is a fantastic choice.

-The Honda CRV is just too small for towing a big pontoon boat.
+The Honda CRV is just too small for towing a big pontoon boat strapped to the trailer.
 Depending on your options and the inclusion of a towing package, it usually only tows around 2,500 pounds.

 That isn't even in the neighborhood of what a pontoon boat needs, especially when you consider that most car manufacturers are very optimistic in their towing capacity numbers.
 I usually recommend getting a vehicle that can tow at least 2,000 pounds more than your boat weight.